bunkerity/bunkerweb/docs/plugins.md

 ### Dependencies

-Since the core already uses some external libraries you can use it in your own plugins too (see the [compile.sh](https://github.com/bunkerity/bunkerized-nginx/blob/master/compile.sh file) and the [core lua files](https://github.com/bunkerity/bunkerized-nginx/tree/master/lua)).
+Since the core already uses some external libraries you can use it in your own plugins too (see the [compile.sh](https://github.com/bunkerity/bunkerized-nginx/blob/master/compile.sh) file and the [core lua files](https://github.com/bunkerity/bunkerized-nginx/tree/master/lua)).

 In case you need to add dependencies, you can do it by placing the corresponding files into the same folder of your main plugin code.
 Here is an example with a file named **dependency.lua** :